ClickHouse/clickhouse-docs/docs/en/settings/beta-and-experimental-features.md

 ## Experimental Features

 - May never become GA
+- May be removed
+- Can introduce breaking change
 - Functionality may change in the feature
 - Need to be deliberately enabled
 - The ClickHouse team **does not support** experimental features